Air France Unaccompanied Minor Policy | Age Rules & Travel

 During the Flight

-Once on board, children traveling alone are seated near the cabin crew.
-This placement ensures that staff can respond quickly to any needs or concerns during the flight.
+After boarding the plane, children who were alone are positioned close to the cabin crew.
+This positioning means that employees are able to tend to any needs or concerns fast during the flight.

 Air France Unaccompanied Minor Fees

-For children aged 4 to 14 years, the UM service is mandatory.
-The good news is that the service fee is usually included in the ticket price for these age groups.
-Parents do not need to pay extra for the supervision, airport assistance, or in-flight care provided to younger children.
+• Compulsory Age Groups (4-14 Years): With children aged between 4 and 14, UM service is compulsory.
+The good news is that the age groups are normally charged with the service fee as part of the ticket price.
+Parents will not have to spend extra money on the supervision, airport assistance, and in-flight care of younger children.

 Important Tips for Parents

-• Explain the travel process to your child: Prepare the child by explaining each step—check-in, security, boarding, in-flight procedures, and handover at the destination.
-Knowing what to expect helps the child feel confident and calm.
+• Describe the travel to your child: Go through the steps with your child prep, check-in, security, boarding, in-flight procedures, and handover when you get to the destination.
+An idea of what to expect makes the child feel relaxed and certain.

-• Inform the receiving adult about arrival details: Provide the adult picking up the child with flight arrival information and instructions to ensure a smooth handover.
+• Welcome the adult receiving the child: Inform the adult picking up the child about arrival details: To provide the adult pick-up accepting the child with flight arrival information and instructions helps in a smooth handover.

-Air France places the highest priority on the safety and security of unaccompanied minors.
-The airline follows strict protocols and implements multiple safety measures throughout the journey:
+Air France has the greatest interest in the safety and security of the unaccompanied minors.
+The airline is extremely careful, and steps are taken to ensure safety during the trip:

 Conclusion